PoliMatteo/UI_Testing/README.md

 ![alt text](https://github.com/PoliMatteo/UI_Testing/blob/main/screenshots/Canvas%20SS.png)

 The second canvas is placed inside the world, and will be then called **World Space Canvas**.
-The render mode for this one needs to be set to Screen Space - World. **You will also need to tag it as "CWS".**
+The render mode for this one needs to be set to World Space. **You will also need to tag it as "CWS".**

 ![alt text](https://github.com/PoliMatteo/UI_Testing/blob/main/screenshots/Canvas%20WS.png)